BA (Hons) English, Language and Education

 Education in a Multilingual World investigates the role of languages in society and their role in the educational development of children.
 You will take a socio-historical perspective on language change and spread, focusing on the growth of English and its effects on social and educational opportunity in diverse global settings.
 You will also consider how government policies and school practices can promote or inhibit multilingualism in young people.

-You study two of the following options.
+You choose two of the following optional modules.

 - Building a Career from Education Studies